 These hybrids combine the flowering habit of coral bells (Heuchera) with the heart-shaped leaves of foamflower (Tiarella cordifolia).
-Most produce foliage clumps 45 in. high and about 1 ft. wide; good in shaded rock gardens or as woodland ground cover.
+Most produce foliage clumps 45 inches high and about 1 feet wide; good in shaded rock gardens or as woodland ground cover.
 Newer, trailing forms look great in hanging baskets or spilling over the edge of a pot; they are more tolerant of heat and humidity.
 Most bloom in late spring or early summer, with a possible second bloom in fall.
 Unless otherwise noted, all types described here produce plumes of small pink flowers.

 All require well-drained, humus-rich soil; they'll quickly fail in clay soil.